emmanuel-battesti/place-bot/README.md

     pass
 ```

 *MyWorld* must inherit from the class of the world you want to use (here, in the example *MyWorldComplete01*).
-This world will be located in the folder *worlds*.
+This world will be located in the folder *examples/worlds*.

 *MyRobot* must inherit from the class of the robot that you created (here, in the example, your awesome robot *MyAwesomeRobot*).
-This robot will be located in the folder *solutions*.
+This robot will be located in the folder *examples/robots*.

-### directory *spg_overlay*

-As its name indicates, this folder is a software overlay of the spg (simple-playground) code.
- It contains three sub-directories:
- - *entities*: contains description of differents entities used in the program.
-- *simu_world*: contains description of default world and the simulator interface.
-- *utils*: contains various functions and useful tools.

-The files it contains must *not* be modified.
-It contains the definition of the class *Robot*, of the class of the sensors, etc.

-An important file is the *simu_world/simulator.py* which contains the class *Simulator*.
-If you want to use the keyboard to move the first robot, you should set the parameter *use_keyboard* to *True*.
-If you want to enable the visualization of the noises, you should set the parameter *enable_visu_noises* to *True*.
-It will show also a demonstration of the integration of odometer values, by drawing the estimated path.

-### directory *worlds*
+### Directory *examples/worlds*

 This directory contains the worlds in which the robot can move.
-New worlds may appear for new missions with the updates of this repository.
-You can also make your own worlds based on existing ones.
+They are only used here as examples.
+You can make your own worlds based on existing ones.

 Each world must inherit from the class *WorldAbstract*.

-### directory *solutions*
+### Directory *examples/robots*

-This repository will contain your solutions.
-Taking inspiration from what is there and going beyond, you will put in the code that will define your robot and how it interacts with their environment.
+This directory contains some robots.
+They are only used here as examples.
+By taking inspiration from what is there and going beyond it, you will implement the code that will define your robot and the way it interacts with its environment.

 Each Robot must inherit from the class *RobotAbstract*.
 You have one mandatory member functions: **control()** that will give the action to do for each time step.